 If your parrot is drooling, it may be due to a canker or digestive issue.
 A canker is an ulcerous condition that affects the mouth, throat, sinuses, esophagus, and other internal organs.

-You won’t find your parrot accidentally drooling out extra saliva.
-There shouldn’t be extra saliva in the mouth that would allow this to happen.
-If your parrot’s beak is frequently moist and or appears to be drooling, it can indicate a parasitic infestation, like a canker.
+You won’t find your parrot drooling out extra saliva, as there shouldn’t be extra saliva in the mouth that would allow this to happen.

 Do Parrots Drool?